Jump to a section: Account settings | Change default | Add option | Change option | Lost device?

 2. Add an authentication method.
 It is highly recommended that you configure multiple authentication methods: Microsoft Authenticator App notification, number match or passkey (mobile device required), Yubico security key (available for purchase at Dowdy Student Stores and through PORT), Phone call (landline or mobile), Phone text (mobile).
 You can add up to three different phone numbers for authentication.

-NOTE: The Password and Email options are not available authentication methods for ECU users.
+NOTE: The Password and Email options are password change and verification methods and different from MFA.

 |